 While fulfillment centers offer many advantages over self-fulfillment, there are a couple of trade-offs to consider:

-• You Have Less Control – Outsourcing to a fulfillment company means giving up some degree of control over the warehousing and shipping processes.
-Lack of control, such as not being able to provide last-minute changes or fulfilling special requests for customers, could be a concern for businesses with highly specific product or shipping requirements.
+- You Have Less Control – Outsourcing to a fulfillment company means giving up some degree of control over the warehousing and shipping processes.
+Lack of control, such as being unable to provide last-minute changes or fulfill special customer requests, could be a concern for businesses with highly specific product or shipping requirements.

 Now that you know the advantages and disadvantages of fulfillment centers, let’s talk about how they differ from warehouses and distribution centers.